-In accordance with Government policy, the Landfill Tax Escalator continues to rise at a rate of £8 per tonne per annum resulting in an additional charge from the landfill operators to arc21 of a sum in the region of £1.2 million, which is then passed on to participant Councils.
-The landfill tax rate for the 2012/13 year was £64 per tonne and is increasing to £72 per tonne in the 2013/14 year.
+In accordance with Government policy, the Landfill Tax Escalator continued to rise at a rate of £8 per tonne per annum resulting in an additional charge from the landfill operators to arc21 of a sum in the region of £1.3 million, which is then passed on to participant Councils.
+The landfill tax rate for 2013/14 was £72 per tonne and is increasing to £80 per tonne in 2014/15.

 This cost has a significant financial impact on Councils and the Landfill Tax Escalator provides a strong economic incentive for landfill diversion.
 Substantial savings are generated to participant Councils through diversion to the Materials Recovery Facility, Bring Service and Organic Waste contracts.
-In 2012/13 around 124,000 tonnes of materials were delivered to these three contracts resulting in a saving on Landfill Tax in the region of £8m.
+In 2013/14 around 124,000 tonnes of materials were delivered to these three contracts resulting in a saving on Landfill Tax in the region of £8.9m.